pooyataher/Purchase-Analytics-Solution-Python/README.md

 ## Scalability

-Since there are no more than a few dozen departments, we can sort the report table based on departments really fast in the end--right before generating a report.
+Since there are no more than a few dozen departments, we can sort the report table based on `dept_id` really fast in the end--right before generating a report.
 But as we create and update the report table, we need to search the report table many times -- once for each product of which there are tens of thousands.
 So to reduce the time complexity of search, we better use a hash table for report table.
 So we use a Python dictionary to store the report table.

-We use a hash table (a Python dictionary) to store the order_product tables as well.
-Because for each product (of which there are tens of thousands), we need to search the product in the order_product table which may contain tens of millions of orders.
+We also use a hash table (a Python dictionary) to store the products tables as well because for each order (of which there are tens of millions), we need to search for the `prod_id` in the products table which may contain tens of thousands of products.

 A Python dictionary uses hash map techniques to achieve (almost) constant time complexity, O(1), to search for a key (or a value).
 That is, the search complexity would be (almost) independent of the number of elements in the dictionary.